 I initially monetized by some basic ads, affiliate work, and sponsorships.

-My main source of revenue is my printables.
-I still run ads on part of my website to help cover costs, and do some affiliate work, but I no longer do sponsorships.
+My main sources of revenue are my printables and my membership.
+I still run ads on part of my website to help cover costs, and I do some affiliate work, but I no longer do sponsorships.

 How do you drive customers to the site?